pjsmith404/pjs-plant-planner/README.md

 # To Do

-- Draw a map of the garden
+- Map of the garden
+    - Core layout
-- Overlay plants on the map
+    - Track plants added to the map
-- Attach details to the plants that can be displayed when clicked on
-    - Name
-    - When planted
-    - Any care required
+- Plants
-    - I'm sure I'll think of other stuff as I go
+    - Have details attached (eg name, when planted, etc)
+    - Drag plant icons around map
+    - Click on a plant and get information about it
+    - Distinct icons based on type of plant

 # Time Worked